Logmanager documentation

 Editing a parsing rule

-Editing of the classification can be started by clicking on the blue pencil icon, which is shown by every row.
+Editing the classification can be started by clicking the blue pencil icon, which is shown by every row.
 Integrated parsing rules with description “hardcoded parser” cannot be edited nor deleted.

 Editing a parsing rule